marinawolff/marinawolff/README.md

 - 😄 I'm @marinawolff!
 - 👀 I’m interested in Web design & development and Front-end development.
-- 🌱 I’m currently improving my knowledge in JavaScript (React and Agile).
+- 🌱 I’m currently improving my knowledge in JavaScript (React and Angular).
 - 👯 I’m looking to collaborate on new projects related to Front-end development.
 - 📫 How to reach me: marinajwolff@gmail.com.